aisgbnok/Contribute/Contribute/get-started-setup-local.md

    * Azure .NET SDK Documentation [https://github.com/azure/azure-docs-sdk-dotnet](https://github.com/azure/azure-docs-sdk-dotnet)
    * Microsoft Endpoint Configuration Manager Documentation [https://github.com/MicrosoftDocs/memdocs](https://github.com/MicrosoftDocs/memdocs)

-## Fork the Microsoft repository to your GitHub account
+## Fork the original repository to your GitHub account

-After determining the Microsoft repository, use the GitHub website to create a fork of the Microsoft repository.
-The newly created fork will be held in your GitHub account and changes are isolated from the Microsoft repository.
+After determining the appropriate repository, use the GitHub website to create a fork of the repository.
+The newly created fork will be held in your GitHub account and changes are isolated from the original repository.

 A fork is required since all documentation repositories provide read-only access.
-To propose changes, you must submit a [pull request](git-github-fundamentals.md#pull-requests) from your fork into the Microsoft repository.
+To propose changes, you must submit a [pull request](git-github-fundamentals.md#pull-requests) from your fork into the original repository.
 To facilitate this process, you first need your own copy of the repository, in which you have write access.
 A GitHub *fork* serves that purpose.

-1. Go to the Microsoft repository's GitHub page and select the **Fork** button at the upper right.
+1. Go to the original repository's GitHub page and select the **Fork** button at the upper right.

    :::image type="content" source="media/contribute-get-started-setup-local/fork-location.png" alt-text="Select Fork at the upper right of the repository on GitHub.":::